What is Agile?

 Assign the executor.

 You need to know who’s responsible for the project.
-Also helps to distinguish the personal workloads.
+It also helps to distinguish the personal workloads.

 If you are assigning the tasks for anyone else, add the task description that clearly states what needs to be done.
 Attach any files or links your team-mate might need to complete the task.